arduino/docs-content/content/micropython/01.basics/08.reference/reference.md

 `spi = machine.SPI(port, baudrate, polarity, phase)`

-SPI is initalized by importing the `machine` module and specifying a number of parameters, such as baudrate and polarity.
+SPI is initialized by importing the `machine` module and specifying a number of parameters, such as baudrate and polarity.

 **Example:**